- Admission Requirements – Domestic Applicants

-Completed applications with all supporting documentation must be received by June 1 for September admission and November 1 for January admission.
+Completed applications with all supporting documentation must be received by June 1 for September admission into the Doctor of Education program and November 1 for January admission.

 Upon invitation, doctoral applicants interview with at least two members of the doctoral faculty.
 The purpose of the interview is to meet the applicant, discuss educational and career goals, evaluate the match of the program to the applicant, and determine the applicant’s potential for success in the program.